Jalalabad, Shamli: History

 Little is known about the history of the Muzzaffaranagar district as an administrative unit until the reign of Akbar.
 In his days, the present parganas roughly corresponded to the sixteen mahals, which formed a part of two sirkars (Delhi and Saharanpur) in the subah of Delhi.
 Of these mahals, Sardhana was included in the sirkar of Saharanpur and together with the bulk of the present district of Muzaffarnagar, formed a dastur (an administrative unit).
 Jalalabad came under the Meerut dastur.

+Prior to Muslim rule in the area, Jalalabad in Muzaffarnagar was known as Manhar Kheda, styled after Thakur Manhar Singh Pundir, the then ruler of that region.
+Pundirs, while constructing a road for Shakumbri Devi picked a fight with Aurangzeb and after initial victories, lost due to treachery by Baloch and Pathan tribals.
+Later the Baloch and the Pathans loyal to Aurangzeb ruled this Fort of Manhar Kheda.

+The town of Jalalabad was founded by Jalal Khan, an Afghan, along with a community of Rohilla Pathans who had their homes in the region.
+While he was no longer the faujdar, Jalal Khan and Sayyid Taj-ud-Din Barha, along with his Barha Sayyid cavalrymen who inhabited Muzaffarnagar, defeated the Sikh army under Banda Singh Bahadur.

 Later, the tehsil of Ghaziabad constituted the mahals (administrative units) of Jalalabad, along with Dasna and Loni.
 Under the Marathas, the districts were included in the Saharanpur, or Baoni division, which consisted of fifty two parganas, and this arrangement continued till 1803, when, by a treaty, the Sindhia ceded to the British the whole of his possessions between the Ganges and the Yamuna.
 The conquered territory was partition and attached to the districts of Etawah, Aligarh and Moradabad.
 The last-named including Saharanpur, Muzaffarnagar and the parganas in the neighbourhood of Hapur and Meerut.